-Figure 8-11.
+FIGURE 8-16.
 FOC operation

-Field Oriented Control is available on selected models of Roboteq motor controllers.
-It is uses a classical implementation as described in the figure 8-11.
+Field Oriented Control is available on most models of Roboteq motor controllers.
+It uses a classical implementation as described in the figure 8-11.
 The current in the motor phase is captured, along with the rotor's angle.
-From this are computed the useful Iq and wasteful Iq.
+From this are computed the useful Iq and wasteful Id.
 Two Proportional-Integral (PI) regulators then work to control the power output so that the desired Torque (Iq) and Flux (Id) currents are met.
 The desired Flux current is typically set to 0, and so the regulator will work to totally eliminate the Flux current.